Simulations of spin-driven AGN jets in gas-rich galaxy mergers: Black hole accretion and feedback

 The power of a Blandford-Znajek jet depends on the magnetic flux that threads the black hole horizon.
 Due to the fact that our simulations do not include magneto-hydrodynamic effects and, more importantly, we are unable to resolve the black hole horizon, we instead make use of the predictions from general relativistic magneto-hydrodynamic (GRMHD) simulations and analytic arguments to fully parameterise the model \citep{2012Tchekhovskoy}.

 The fluxes of mass and angular momentum onto the $\alpha$-disc are estimated from the properties of inflowing gas cells in the vicinity of the black hole.
 The jet is then launched by injecting mass, energy and momentum into gas in the `jet-cylinder', centred on the black hole, with axis determined by the black hole spin direction.
+As stated above, the jet is mass-loaded from the inner edge of the $\alpha$-disc and, throughout this work, we assume that this occurs with a mass loading factor of unity.
+It should be highlighted, however, that injecting the jet energy, mass and momentum into the jet cylinders which already have a non-zero mass, means that the effective mass loading at the base of the jets in our simulation is primarily driven by the mass resolution of the jet cylinders.